KrushCom/company/job-projectmanager.md

 An ideal Project Manager can assist with any task requiring a structured and managed commercial outcome, from rolling out a marketing campaign to process mapping and reengineering.
 They should have:

-* Web development industry experience
 * Superb communication and reporting skills
 * Commercially focused mindset to manage a budgeted outcome
 * Collaborative negotiating skills in dealing with groups
 * Proficiency with spreadsheets, word documents, and flowchart software
 * Willingness to assist in tasks outside of their scope

+Web development industry experience is prefered but not required.

 http://krushcom.com/